SathishKumarM555/M1_Projectgoals/1_Requirements/README.md

 4.THREADS

-     - Due to leakage of contact password, fraud can take place easily
+     - Due to leakage of contact password, fraud can take place easily.

 # 4W's and 1H's

+1.WHO

+     - Everyone can manage the contacts data of add contact,edit,delete and see the history of conversation.

+2.WHAT

+     - Its made for store contacts and edit contacts.

+3.WHERE

+    - The user can access the contact management system using any C compiler.

+4.WHY

+     - This application helps the user to add contacts,delete and edit contact.

+5.HOW

+    -The implementation of this application is done using C programming language.